Termination of employment after parental leave in 2026

 No notice during parental leave

-Another exception is where the employment relationship with the employee could be terminated immediately even during parental leave.
-This is where the employee has a final conviction for a criminal offence or even in a situation where they would be in breach of a business secret.
+Another exception is if the employment relationship with the employee could be terminated immediately even during parental leave.
+For example, in the event of a final conviction for a specified intentional offence or a particularly serious breach of work obligations.

 Agreement on change of employment after the end of parental leave